 One of the great joys of growing older is the arrival of grandchildren and the mutual adoration that so often springs up between the youngest and oldest members of a family.
 Grandparents who aren't the primary caregivers often see in their grandchildren a chance to express boundless, unconditional love without the restraints and responsibilities of parenthood.
 But if your grandchildren live hundreds or even thousands of miles away, you may find your love mixed with large measures of sadness, resentment and anxiety.

-Mildred Adleman, 84, still lives in the house in Philadelphia where she raised her son and daughter.
+When her grandchildren were small, Mildred Adleman still lived in the house in Philadelphia where she raised her son and daughter.
 While her children were growing up, her own mother lived a few miles away and visited several times a week.

-"I think it's terrible," she says.
+The once-a-year reunions, as it turned out, were simply not enough.
+"I think it's terrible," she said.
 "I never thought I wouldn't get to see my grandchildren grow up.
 Each time I get off the plane in Chicago, it's like I'm a stranger.
 I get the stilted, obligatory kiss.
 They don't know what to say to me.
 I ask them questions and they give me one-syllable answers.
 I want to shop for them, and I don't even know their sizes."

-Perhaps these feelings are most poignant when she sees the boys with their mother's parents, who live nearby.
+Perhaps these feelings were most poignant when she saw the boys with their mother's parents, who live nearby.
 The taste of what might have been is particularly bitter then.

-Like many grandparents, Adleman longs to know what's going on in her grandchildren's lives, good or bad.
-That desire intensifies when one of them is sick and she can't be near.
+Like many grandparents, Adleman longed to know what's going on in her grandchildren's lives, good or bad.
+That desire intensified when one of them was sick and she couldn't be near.

 Losing a sense of community

-But, she adds, grandparents like Adleman, who lack an outlet for the love that fills their hearts, understand that they have something unique to offer their grandchildren.
+But, she added, grandparents like Adleman, who lack an outlet for the love that fills their hearts, understand that they have something unique to offer their grandchildren.

 Carson, whose own 10 grandchildren are scattered across the country, says that, short of moving, there are some important steps distant grandparents can take to enhance these relationships.
 "Long-distance grandparenting takes creativity and continuity," she says.
 "You've got to find ways to let them know that you are thinking about them."
 Phone, fax, mail, e-mail, Facebook -- it doesn't matter as long as it's regular communication.
 And now that Skype lets you talk free while looking at your loved ones on a video screen, you can see your grandchildren in prime time.